mdditt2000/prometheus/README.md

 ```
 ### Create a file named prometheus-ingress.yaml for Container Ingress Services
 Create a Ingress for Container Ingress Services to configure F5 BIGIP Locate the prometheus-deployment.yaml file from my repo [yaml](https://github.com/mdditt2000/prometheus/blob/master/prometheus-deployment.yaml)

-The annotations in the below Ingress provides the public virtual-IP used to connect the prometheus-ui.
-BIGIP will terminate SSL and work traffic to the pod on port 8080.
-You can also add additional security setting to the Ingress resource to prevent the prometheus-ui from web attacks.

 ```
 apiVersion: networking.k8s.io/v1beta1
 kind: Ingress